Quad4-Software/LXMFy/README.md

 lxmfy debug compare <hash_a> <hash_b>
 ```

 Doctor mode prints a verdict and next steps, then categorized checks (OS, shared vs owned instance, disk permissions, interfaces, announce, send pipeline / storage history, receive readiness).
 It saves a privacy-redacted `lxmfy-debug-*.txt` you can share.
-Colors auto-disable when not a TTY, when `NO_COLOR` is set, or when Windows VT is unavailable.
+Colors turn off when stdout is not a TTY, when `NO_COLOR` is set, or when Windows VT is unavailable.
 Use `--no-color` or `NO_COLOR=1` for plain output.

 ## Docker

-### Building Manually

-To build the Docker image, navigate to the root of the project and run:
+### Build and run

+From the project root:

 ```bash
 docker build -t lxmfy-test .
 ```

-Once built, you can run the Docker image:

 ```bash
 docker run -d \